aaronstrong/gcp-professional-architect/labs/active-directory/README.md

 1. At your local command prompt, start a tunnel using IAP and the gcloud tool:
     ```
-    gcloud beta compute start-iap-tunnel test-1 3389 \
+    gcloud beta compute start-iap-tunnel test-vm 3389 \
         --zone=zone \
         --project=project-id
     ```
     Where:<br>
-    * zone is the zone in the us-central1 region where test-1 is deployed.
+    * zone is the zone in the us-central1 region where test-vm is deployed.
     * project-id is the project ID you chose for this tutorial.

 ### Join test vm to domain